 Section 4.
 Filling of Positions.
 C. Other Means of Filling the Vacancy.
 Multi-Source Recruitment and Selection Process.
 Add “or” to clarify multiple options.

-If the multi-source recruitment and selection process is used, selection from among finalists shall be made on the basis of skill, ability, experience, efficiency, job knowledge and/or fitness to perform the duties of the position.
+If the multi-source recruitment and selection process is used, selection from among finalists shall be made on the basis of skill, ability, experience, efficiency, job knowledge and/or fitness to perform the duties of the position; or

 Section 4.
 Filling of Positions.
 C. Other Means of Filling the Vacancy.
 Multi-Source Recruitment and Selection Process.
 Delete requirement of which candidate to hire if top two candidates equal and one is in the bargaining unit.

-However, if appointment is to be made from among two or more finalists who are equal in terms of the above factors and one or more of these finalists is in the bargaining unit, a bargaining unit employee in a class/class option other than the same class/class option as the vacancy shall be selected.
-If a bargaining unit employee is selected, nothing in this section shall be construed to set a standard for the non-selection of other bargaining unit employees who are finalists; or

 Section 6.
 Probationary Period.
 Modify language to provide extension notice to both Association and employee.

 Notwithstanding the above, an incumbent appointed to a reallocated position shall serve a three (3) month probationary period.
-The Appointing Authority and the Association may extend the probationary period, not to exceed an additional three (3) months.
+The Appointing Authority, upon notice to the Association and the employee, may extend the probationary period, not to exceed an additional three (3) months.

 Section 8.
 Non-certification.
 Add language for Appointing Authority to provide reasons for non-certification.
 Delete right to meeting.

 Section 8.
 Non-Certification.
-When an Appointing Authority does not certify a probationary employee, the employee shall have the right to a meeting with the Appointing Authority or designee to discuss the non-certification decision.
-The employee shall request this meeting no later than fourteen (14) calendar days after the effective date of the non-certification.
-Upon request, the employee shall have the right to Association representation during the meeting.
+When an Appointing Authority does not certify a probationary employee, the Appointing Authority shall provide the reasons for non-certification to the employee.
 Non-certification decisions are not subject to the grievance procedure.
 If non-certified after a trial period, see Section 7 above.

 ARTICLE 17 – LAYOFF AND RECALL